kayvanbree/contexr/README.md

 ];
 ```

-Off course, you need to do something in your action method.
+Of course, you need to do something in your action method.
 We added a log statement that call out a name.

 The second step is to add the context to your HTML elements.
 This time, we will add [ctxArgs]="some object" to
 the element to pass our argument.
 Let's add context to some rows of a table.